ianmackenzie/elm-geometry/README.md

 ### Function suffixes

-Many OpenSolid functions end with a preposition like 'around', 'onto', 'along', 'plus', or 'minus'.
+Many OpenSolid functions end with a preposition like "around", "onto", "along", "plus", or "minus".
 In these cases, where the function name "leaves you hanging", the general rule is that the last word in the function name applies to the first function argument.
 A few examples: